bashgeek/icinga-multi-status/README.md

 - Overview Tab showing status of your Icinga instances as well as it's current host or service problems
 - Hosts Tab showing you all hosts of all Instances with a quick filter to search for a host
 - Services Tab showing you all services of all hosts of all Instances with a quick filter to search for a service
-- Instant Chrome Notifications about new problems, if enabled
+- Instant browser/OS notifications about new problems, if enabled
 - Interface completely build on Bootstrap v3.3

 ## Support